-- What do I do if I can’t keep up my repayments?
+What happens if I can’t make my car repayments?

 It’s not something anyone anticipates will happen to them when they sign a financial agreement for their new vehicle, however, if the worst does happen then there is support available to help you with the next steps.